abarrenos/Computational_Biology_UPM/Big_Data/Final_Assignment/README.md

 This repository contains the resources of Big Data Engineering subject final project (MSc Computational Biology - Universidad Politécnica de Madrid).

-All four members contributed equally, Julian did Neural Nework model, Alberto did Logistic Regression, Adrian did Random Forest Tree and Angelo did Support Vector Classification, and for that reason the evaluation should be equal for all members of the group
+All four members contributed equally, Julian did Neural Nework model, Alberto did Logistic Regression, Adrian did Random Forest Tree and Angelo did Support Vector Classification, and for that reason the evaluation should be equal for all members of the group.

 # Aim